School of Law Community; University and CRIARL Faculty

+The library is not open to members of the general public except for access to federal depository documents.
 Members of the general public interested in using federal depository documents may access materials selectively housed in the Law Library.
 Patrons should search the Law Library’s WebCatalog prior to visiting to determine if the desired federal depository document is available.
-Access to these federal documents is available during weekday reference hours, Monday – Friday, 8:30am-4:30pm.

 School of Law Building Access